IBM-Cloud/terraform-provider-ibm/website/docs/r/container_cluster.html.markdown

 The following arguments are supported:

-* `name` - (Required, string) The name of the cluster.
+* `name` - (Required, Forces new resource, string) The name of the cluster.
-* `datacenter` - (Required, string)  The datacenter of the worker nodes.
+* `datacenter` - (Required, Forces new resource, string)  The datacenter of the worker nodes.
 You can retrieve the value by running the `bluemix cs locations` command in the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started).
 * `kube_version` - (Optional, string) The desired Kubernetes version of the created cluster.
 If present, at least major.minor must be specified.
 * `update_all_workers` - (Optional, bool)  Set to `true` if you want to update workers kube version along with the cluster kube_version
-* `org_guid` - (Deprecated, string) The GUID for the IBM Cloud organization associated with the cluster.
+* `org_guid` - (Deprecated, Forces new resource, string) The GUID for the IBM Cloud organization associated with the cluster.
 You can retrieve the value from data source `ibm_org` or by running the `ibmcloud iam orgs --guid` command in the IBM Cloud CLI.
-* `space_guid` - (Deprecated, string) The GUID for the IBM Cloud space associated with the cluster.
+* `space_guid` - (Deprecated, Forces new resource, string) The GUID for the IBM Cloud space associated with the cluster.
 You can retrieve the value from data source `ibm_space` or by running the `ibmcloud iam space <space-name> --guid` command in the IBM Cloud CLI.
-* `account_guid` - (Deprecated, string) The GUID for the IBM Cloud account associated with the cluster.
+* `account_guid` - (Deprecated, Forces new resource, string) The GUID for the IBM Cloud account associated with the cluster.
 You can retrieve the value from data source `ibm_account` or by running the `ibmcloud iam accounts` command in the IBM Cloud CLI.
-* `region` - (Deprecated, string) The region where the cluster is provisioned.
+* `region` - (Deprecated, Forces new resource, string) The region where the cluster is provisioned.
 If the region is not specified it will be defaulted to provider region(IC_REGION/IBMCLOUD_REGION).
 To get the list of supported regions please access this [link](https://containers.bluemix.net/v1/regions) and use the alias.
 * `resource_group_id` - (Optional, string) The ID of the resource group.
 You can retrieve the value from data source `ibm_resource_group`.
 If not provided defaults to default resource group.
 * `workers` - (Removed) The worker nodes that you want to add to the cluster.
 Nested `workers` blocks have the following structure:
 	* `action` - valid actions are add, reboot and reload.